firebitsbr/make-me-go/README.md

 Embed application or site assets directly into your Go executable.

-## What make-me-go does
+## How it helps

-Imagine you have a Go executable and it depends on associated asset files like web templates, sample documents or default config files.
+Imagine you have a Go executable and it depends on associated asset files like web templates, sample documents, or default config files.

 Your usual options are: